 Fiduciary funds are reported in the fiduciary fund financial statements.
-However, because their assets are held in a trustee or agent capacity and are therefore not available to support the District programs, these funds are not included in the government-wide statements.
+However, because their assets are held in a custodial capacity and are therefore not available to support the District programs, these funds are not included in the government-wide statements.